bertilmuth/requirementsascode/CONTRIBUTING.md

-# How to contribute to requirementsascode
+# How to contribute to requirements as code

 Do you want to report a bug, implement a new feature or support the project by creating documentation?